KATE PDF CONVERTER V1.0

 1. Settings

-It’s important to comment some parameters.
+It's important to comment on some parameters.

-1. Export images to PDF
+1. Exporting images to PDF

 Create a new session